-Bucci's Paris Laundry, launched in 2018, is an all-natural beauty and lifestyle brand that lives by the mantra "We believe beauty is a life well-lived."
+Bucci's Paris Laundry, launched in 2018, is an all-natural beauty and lifestyle brand.
+In 2022, her brick-and-mortar store opened in Savannah.

 Can you walk me through the moment you found the lump?
 What were your first thoughts?

 It was quite an interesting moment, that’s for sure.
-As crazy as this is about to sound, this is really how it happened.
 After dealing with health issues for more than a year and getting absolutely no answers from doctors, I had a dream one night that I had breast cancer.
 It was so vivid and emotional that I woke up and frantically started feeling my breasts.
 I had never done a breast self-exam before and I’m not even sure that you can call what I was doing in the middle of the night an exam.
 But I felt a lump in my left breast.
 I was shocked.
 Probably not as shocked as the first doctor I saw and told him that.
 Pretty sure he wanted to order a psych evaluation rather than a mammogram.

 That August you were diagnosed with breast cancer.
 Did you have a family history?